Changes to Woodbury Housing and Property Maintenance Code

-If approved, the updated Housing and Property Maintenance Code would expand the current rental licensing program to include licensure of single dwelling units let for rent, leased or otherwise occupied as a rental dwelling in the City of Woodbury with few exceptions.
+Recently approved by City Council, an updated Housing and Property Maintenance Code expands the current rental licensing program to include licensure of single dwelling units let for rent, leased or otherwise occupied as a rental dwelling in the City of Woodbury with few exceptions.

 Why is the rental licensing program expanding?